 - C# variables when used in Razor actions

 Actions and their interactions with the context

 There are some actions which can modify the metadata information inside the context such as Load User, but this is generally an exception and it only applies to the Load User action.
-Non-metadata information is easier to overwrite, usually done executing the Inject Data action, beware that injecting an empty string into a token of the context will not delete that token from the context, it will simply bring back an empty string every time that it's used after the Inject Data action.
+Non-metadata information is easier to overwrite, usually done when executing the Inject Data action.
+However, beware that injecting an empty string into a token of the context will not delete that token from the context, it will simply bring back an empty string every time that it's used after the Inject Data action.

 The context is created from scratch every single run, this ensures no collisions or synchronization issues take place between the runs.